A Guide To Different Kinds of Frosting

 Leaving the decisions up to the professionals

 The types of frosting listed are just the tip of the icing.
-There are also ganache, glazes, syrups, and paste to consider topping your cake with, like our beautiful Cookies & Cream Layer Cake!
+There are also ganache, glazes, syrups, and paste to consider topping your cake with!
 It’s easy to get overwhelmed but taking it one step at a time will ensure you can create a cake you are proud of.

 In the case that you’d prefer to eat your cake and not make it too, we are here to help!
 At We Take The Cake, we take pride in creating a beautifully packaged, frosted, and crafted cakes in all shapes and sizes.
 We go the extra mile to make sure we exceed your expectations by delivering an experience, not just a cake.
 Shop our products or contact us today to learn how we can help you with your next event!